AdaSupport/docs/api/metavariables.md

 {"message": "Sorry, this chatter doesn't exist."}
 ```
 ```
-{"message": "Sorry, that resource could not be found"}
+{"message": "Sorry, that resource could not be found."}
 ```
 ### Example Response: 500
 ```